yusufdmn/Java-Half-TSP-Problem/README.md

 Very large inputs are considered.

-The used algorithms are the Nearest Neighbor Algorithm and the 2-opt Local Search algorithm.
+The used algorithms are the Nearest Neighbor algorithm and the 2-opt Local Search algorithm.